Affiliate links on Android Authority may earn us a commission. Learn more.

 Sony Xperia 1 III review revisited: The verdict

-Over half a year since launch, there’s still a lot to love and gripe about with the Xperia 1 III.
-I still both love and have misgivings about the camera, software, and a number of the little features which ultimately stopped the phone from being a slam dunk recommendation at launch.
-And that remains the case today.
+There’s still a lot to love and gripe about with the Xperia 1 III.
+I still both love and have misgivings about the camera, software, and a number of the little features which ultimately stopped the phone from being a slam-dunk recommendation at launch.
+While a lot of the phone still holds up well, particularly the design, other aspects are really starting to show their age.

-All the other pros and cons we discussed in the original review also apply.
-The lack of mmWave 5G means the phone is less future-proof over six months down the line, especially in the US.
+The lack of mmWave 5G, for instance, means the phone is dated in the US.
 The phone is also still sluggish to charge, and you’ll have to contend with some pre-installed bloatware too.
-On the positive side, performance is still solid, the battery easily lasts all day, and there’s a suite of multimedia features for audio, video, and gaming enthusiasts to sink their teeth into.
+On the positive side, performance is still fair enough even though not cutting edge, the battery easily lasts all day, and there’s a suite of multimedia features for audio, video, and gaming enthusiasts to sink their teeth into.

 Six months later: Do you think the Sony Xperia 1 III is still a good buy?